hashicorp/terraform-provider-azurerm/website/docs/r/function_app_slot.html.markdown

 * `site_credential` - A `site_credential` block as defined below, which contains the site-level credentials used to publish to this Function App Slot.

+* `publishing_profile` - The XML publishing profile for this function app

 * `kind` - The Function App kind - such as `functionapp,linux,container`

 ---